What Is Industry 4.0?

 Ever since the first Industrial Revolution effectively set the definition of “manufacture”—a term that literally means “to make by hand”— on its ear, new technologies, tools, and techniques have continued to alter the business landscape.
 In the twenty-first century, companies find themselves at the cusp of a fourth industrial revolution: Industry 4.0.
 Driven by digital technologies, this revolution seeks to blur the line between the virtual and physical worlds by turning big data into big gains in productivity and profitability.

 But embracing Industry 4.0 is about more than simply upgrading to the “latest and greatest” software and hardware for business and manufacturing.
-It’s a fundamental shift in how businesses integrate continuous improvement and digital transformation with production and internal process development across their entire organisations.
+It’s a fundamental shift in how businesses integrate continuous improvement and digital transformation with production and internal process development across their entire organizations.

 The Journey to Industry 4.0